All Episodes

 Why is it my fault?

-She's trying to train the dog to be to attune to her voice, and you come in here, hey, hey, you all screaming and all of a sudden the dog's all hyper like you gave a kid like you give a little like three-year-old kid sugar at the bottom of a fraud.
+And you come in here, hey, hey, hey, you're all screaming, and all of a sudden the dog's all hyper like you gave a little three-year-old kid sugar at the bottom of a frosty skin.

-When I say when I say sit, the dog sits.
+When I say sit, the dog sits.

 When I say down, the dog goes down.